Distributional Evaluation of Generative Models via Relative Density Ratio: Numerical Experiments

 \section{Numerical Experiments}

 We use three numerical experiments to illustrate the rich information that can be extracted from the relative density ratio $r(x)$: the MNIST dataset \citep{mnist}, the CelebA-64 dataset \citep{CelebA64}, and the microbiome data from the American Gut Project \citep{AmericanGut}.
 Different from \cite{pmlr-v97-simon19a}, where the evaluation is conducted on the extracted inception features rather than the raw data, we perform all of our numerical experiments on the raw data to preserve the authentic distributional discrepancies.
+We provide simulation studies in Section~\ref{sec:sim} where the true relative density ratio function is known, and we compare the 4-layer MLP based on the Hellinger loss with other existing density ratio estimation methods such as uLSIF, KLIEP, and the \textit{density ratio trick} as discussed in Section~\ref{subsec:connection}.
+We use the bounded sigmoid function $\sigma_\alpha(x) = \frac{2}{1-\exp\br{-\alpha x}}$ with $\alpha=1$ as the default output activation function, and add a discussion and sensitivity analysis on the difference choice of output activation function in the Supplementary Section~\ref{supp_sec:act_sensi}.